xTooth/Preassignment/README.md

 The stack for this project is as follows:

 Back-end:
-Maven
+* Maven
-Java
+* Java
-Spring Boot
-Thymeleaf
+* Thymeleaf

 Front-end:
-HTML5
+* HTML5
-CSS3
+* CSS3

 Rational:

 I felt like the required functionality could be achieved without using a database.
 Therefore the application will read any file specified in the "DataHandler.java" -file, and the user will not have to mind resetting or removing some local db.
+I also avoided using BootStrap since the tasked asked for simple clean code.

 Basic idea: